 There are several components of a good pour over system.

 There are so many kettles out there that I love.
-I have a problem, because I love buying handmade custom kettles.
-However, I have used the Bonavita Gooseneck Electric Water Kettle for years and it is my old standby.
-This is a gooseneck kettle that is sleek and elegant.
+I have a problem because I love buying handmade custom kettles.
+However, I have used the Bonavita Gooseneck Electric Water Kettle for years, and it is my old standby.
+This gooseneck kettle is sleek and elegant.
 It holds about 1L of water and heats the water more quickly than any stovetop kettle I've seen.

 The V60 Dripper:

 Once again, there are a lot of choices.
 Ceramic, copper, glass, plastic, who knows what else.
 I personally, like ceramic.
 There is a reason the Hario is the standard.